infobloxopen/bloxone-python-client/src/fw/docs/ThreatFeedsApi.md

 List Threat Feeds.

 Use this method to retrieve information on all Threat Feed objects for the account.
-BloxOne Cloud provides predefined threat intelligence feeds based on your subscription.
+Infoblox Cloud provides predefined threat intelligence feeds based on your subscription.
 The Plus subscription offers a few more feeds than the Standard subscription.
 The Advanced subscription offers a few more feeds than the Plus subscription.
 A threat feed subscription for RPZ updates offers protection against malicious hostnames.

 ### Example